ansible/awx/docs/tasks.md

 This task is a definition and set of parameters for running `ansible-playbook` via a Job Template.
 It defines metadata about a given playbook run, such as a named identifier, an associated inventory to run against, the project and `.yml` playbook file to run, etc.

+For more information, visit the [Jobs page](https://docs.ansible.com/ansible-tower/latest/html/userguide/jobs.html) of the Ansible Tower User Guide.

 #### Run Project Update